-The differences in the variance spectra for the two model configurations are consistent 301 with the theoretical arguments outlined in the previous section.
-Both model configurations 302 exhibit dynamical annularity, as evidenced by the fact the spatial correlations are > 0 at all 303 longitudes.
-However, the dynamical annularity is much more pronounced for the $(\Delta T)y = 40$ 304 configuration, consistent with the larger ratio in variance explained between the first and 305 second EOFs.
-The $(\Delta T)y = 60$ configuration is reminiscent of the simple stochastic model 306 X_2 , where the leading EOF explains approximately 20% of the variance in the flow: half due 307 to the dynamical annularity; half due to the spatial redness of the flow.
-308 strongly linked with variations in the strength of the jet stream.
-Zonal mean sea level pressure 310 here is highly correlated with the second EOF of zonal mean zonal wind, which characterizes 311 fluctuations in the strength and width of the jet (e.g., Vallis et al. 2004): $R^2 = 0.88$ and 312 0.83 for $(\Delta T)y = 40$ and 60° C, respectively.
-The leading EOFs of SLP along the nodes 313 of the annular modes are again annular, as is the case at the equatorward centers of action 314 (not shown).
-But along this latitude, there is no apparent baseline annular correlation in 315 either model configuration (Fig. 5b).
-Accordingly, the EOF variance spectra exhibit little 316 distinction between the variance explained by the first and second EOFs.
-The enhanced 317 dynamical annularity in the $(\Delta T)y = 40$ case is thus associated chiefly with vacillations 318 of the jet stream's position, not fluctuations in its strength, which would be reflected by 319 dynamical annularity in SLP at this latitude.
-320
+The differences in the variance spectra for the two model configurations are consistent with the theoretical arguments outlined in the previous section.
+Both model configurations exhibit dynamical annularity, as evidenced by the fact the spatial correlations are >0 at all longitudes.
+However, the dynamical annularity is much more pronounced for the $(\Delta T)y = 40^{\circ}$ C configuration, consistent with the larger ratio in variance explained between the first and second EOFs.
+The $(\Delta T)y = 60^{\circ}$ C configuration is reminiscent of the simple stochastic model $X_2$ , where the leading EOF explains approximately 20% of the variance in the flow: half due to the dynamical annularity; half due to the spatial redness of the flow.

+The annularity of flow is notably different along the node of the annular mode, which is strongly linked with variations in the strength of the jet stream.
+Zonal-mean sea level pressure here is highly correlated with the second EOF of zonal-mean zonal wind, which characterizes fluctuations in the strength and width of the jet (e.g., Vallis et al. 2004): $R^2 = 0.88$ and 0.83 for $(\Delta T)v =$ 40° and 60°C, respectively.
+The leading EOFs of SLP along the nodes of the annular modes are again annular, as is the case at the equatorward centers of action (not shown).
+But along this latitude, there is no apparent baseline annular correlation in either model configuration (Fig. 5b).
+Accordingly, the EOF variance spectra exhibit little distinction between the variance explained by the first and second EOFs.
+The enhanced dynamical annularity in the $(\Delta T)v = 40^{\circ}$ C case is thus associated chiefly with vacillations of the jet stream's position, not fluctuations in its strength, which would be reflected by dynamical annularity in SLP at this latitude.